 Biomedical engineering is the application of engineering principles to biology and medicine.
-Within biomedical engineering research lies the study of biomechanics, kinematics, and kinetics; together, these disciplines can be leveraged to provide quantitative data on how the human body responds to forces and accelerations experienced in injury-causing events, such as motor vehicle crashes or concussion.
-Furthermore, biomedical engineering principles can be used to understand how mechanical loading experienced during injury events leads to structural injuries and deficits in human physiological function.
+Within biomedical engineering research lies the study of biomechanics, kinematics, and kinetics.
+Together, these disciplines can be leveraged to provide quantitative data on how the human body responds to forces and accelerations experienced in injury-causing events, such as motor vehicle crashes or concussion.
+Biomedical engineering research can also help us understand how mechanical loading experienced during injury events leads to structural injuries and deficits in human physiological function.

 - develop improved injury assessment devices and techniques